viking2917/ionic-epub-reader/README.md

 <preference name="KeyboardResize" value="false" />
 ```

 should do it, but it seems not to work on Android.
 I adopted [this workaround](https://github.com/ionic-team/cordova-plugin-ionic-keyboard/issues/8) from @olivermuc.

+Ionic-epub-reader has been tested on iOS and Android devices, Chrome, and to a lessor extent Firefox.
+Browser bugs entirely possible. :)

 ## Acknowledgments